 5. Frank Edwards (1955-65): Edwards was too modest to name himself to the all-time team.
 However, when he was told that Montserrat cricket experts agree that he should be captain of the team, he simply responded with a chuckle.
 Former teammate John Wilson says Edwards had leadership skills that the other players could only dream of.
 “He was always thinking ahead,” Wilson said.
 Edwards was an elegant batsman and reliable off-break bowler.
 “He scored his runs with great care,” Wilson said.
 Edwards is also one of only four Montserratians to captain the Leeward Islands team.
 He was a three-time selection to the Leeward Islands team (1958, 1960, 1965) and also played for Combined Islands in 1962.

 6. Alford Corriette (1970-76): Edwards said Corriette must be included on any Montserrat all-time team.
 Corriette is widely considered the best all-rounder Montserrat has produced.
 He played 22 first-class matches for Leeward and Combined Islands, taking 44 wickets.
 Among his highlights playing for Montserrat: 116 against Nevis in 1973 and a fighting 90 against St. Kitts in 1975 that almost pulled out an improbable victory.
 He scored 113 not out for Combined Islands against Trinidad in 1973.
 That same year he scored 81 against the touring Australian Test team, which featured great fast bowler Dennis Lillee.
 In his final season for Montserrat in 1976, Corriette scored 103 not out against Nevis and took 7 wickets for 27 runs in the first innings against Antigua.

 7. Sylvester “Fred” Davis (1939, 1946-52): Edwards’ eyes lit up when he mentioned all-rounder “Fred Delinger” — the only Montserrat cricketer with two career hat tricks (1949, 1952).
 In the 1951 Leewards tournament against Antigua, he scored 97 not out and took 7 wickets with his medium-pace bowling.
 He served in the military during World War II while the Leeward Islands tournament was on hiatus from 1940 to 1945.
 He was also an excellent soccer player.
+He was a three-time selection to the Leeward Islands team.